-With the pressure of mock exams and assessments this term, it’s a good time to help teens cope with stress.
+With the pressure of results day this summer, it’s a good time to help teens cope with stress.
 We’re all for nurturing healthy habits long term as the best way to build mental resilience, but there are times when all of us succumb to a moment of stress and what’s needed is a quick fix.
 With that in mind, here’s 10 instant ways to reduce stress.
 They’re easy to put into action and most of them can be done anywhere at any time; they will all have a positive impact in minutes.

 1. Get laughing!